MorpheusAIs/moragents/README.md

 - Open the "MORagents" app from Mac search bar.
   - For easier access: Right-click MORagents icon on dock -> Options -> Keep in Dock

+#### Troubleshooting
+If the app shows connections errors in connecting to agents.
+Please ensure Docker Desktop is running, then close and reopen **MORagents** from desktop.

 ### macOS Intel (x86_64)
 *coming soon*